prodhc/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+A. Closure refers to the abilitly a function has to access varibles outside of it's function scope.
+Such as defining a varible globally and having a function return the varible's vlaue even though it's not defined in the function.

 2. Study the following code, then answer the questions below.

 ```js